alexgui/bicycle-power-meter/README.md

 # Opposing Force Bicycle Power Meter
 This project was completed as the capstone project for my [EE542 - Advanced Embedded Systems Design](https://class.ece.uw.edu/542/peckol/) course at the University of Washington during the Summer 2016 quarter.
 Contributors included Herman Chen and Muktar Rashid.
 The purpose of the project was to rapidly develop an embedded device and demonstrate end-to-end management of the development process from concept to working prototype.

 As an avid cyclist, I turned to my main hobby for inspiration.
-I had always been interested in using power to facilitate more effective training, so I figured this project was an excellent opportunity to see how far I could get in building my own opposing force power meter (OFBPM) from the ground up.
+I had always been interested in using power measurements to facilitate more effective training, so I figured this project was an excellent opportunity to see how far I could get in building my own opposing force power meter (OFBPM) from the ground up.
 Instead of taking a direct force measurement with strain gauges as most bicycle power meters do, an opposing force bicycle power meter operates on the fundamental principle of Newton's Third Law: for every action, there is an equal and opposite reaction.
 The amount of force required to move a bicycle and it's rider is equal to the sum of all opposing forces, such as aerodynamic drag, gravity, and friction.

 An example of a commercially available opposing force bicycle power meter is the [Velocomp PowerPod](https://velocomp.com/powerpod-v4/).